Parallel Deep Neural Networks Have Zero Duality Gap

-For the case where the data matrix is with rank $1$ and the neural network is with scalar output, there is no duality gap. \begin{theorem} For a three-layer scalar-output ReLU network, let $\mfX$ be a rank-one data matrix.
+\end{proposition} We note that the bi-dual problem defined in \eqref{d_dual:relu} indeed optimizes with a parallel neural network satisfying $\|\mfW_{1,j}\|_F\leq t,\|\mfw_{2,j}^\mathrm{col}\|_2\leq 1, j\in[m^*]$.
+For the case where the data matrix is with rank $1$ and the neural network is with scalar output, we show that there is no duality gap.
+We extend the result in \citep{ergen2021convex} from two-layer ReLU networks to three-layer ReLU networks. \begin{theorem} For a three-layer scalar-output ReLU network, let $\mfX=\mfc\mfa_0^T$ be a rank-one data matrix.
 Then, strong duality holds, i.e., $P_\mathrm{ReLU}(t)=D_\mathrm{ReLU}(t)$.
 Suppose that $\blbd^*$ is the optimal solution to the dual problem $D_\mathrm{ReLU}(t)$, then the optimal weights for each layer can be formulated as

-Here $\brho_0=\mfa_0/\|\mfa_0\|_2$ and $\brho_1\in \mbR^{m_l}_+$ satisfies $\|\brho_1\|=1$. \end{theorem}
+Here $\brho_0=\mfa_0/\|\mfa_0\|_2$ and $\brho_1\in \mbR^{m_1}_+$ satisfies $\|\brho_1\|=1$. \end{theorem}

-Now, we consider the case where the data matrix is whitened, i.e., $\mfX\mfX^T=\mfI_n$ and $\mfY$ has orthogonal columns.
-We leave the proof of Theorem \ref{theoremReLU3layerWhiten} and the characterization of optimal solutions in Appendix \ref{prooftheoremReLU3layerWhiten}. \begin{theorem} Let $\{\mfX,\mfY\}$ be a dataset such that $\mfX\mfX^T=\mfI_n$ and $\mfY$ has orthogonal columns.
-Then, the optimal value of $P_\mathrm{ReLU}(t)$ and $D_\mathrm{ReLU}(t)$ are given by